Table of Contents

 - API Devlan 18 mH inductor (digikey part number DN7452-ND).
 Note: This part is pretty difficult to get.

-The rest of the components in the circuit are standard: a 2k pot, a 100 nF capacitor, a 4.7 nF capacitor and 22k x 2, 220 ohm x 2, 2.2k and 3.3k resistors.
+The rest of the components in the circuit are standard: a 2k pot, a 100 nF capacitor, a 10 nF capacitor and 22k x 2, 220 ohm x 2, 2.2k, 3.3k resistors and +/- 9 V batteries.
 You can find these at a local Radioshack.
 Hence, the total cost of the circuit is around $10!

 Return to Table of Contents